Mullebrouck/code-my-life/brainstorming.md

 - JS.LA / ReactJS
 - vim
-- how to brew drip coffee
+- how to brew drip coffee (set a mini app to calculate the coffee per water)
 - oracul
 - how i learned to type all over again
 - quick search algorithm